1982 Lebanon War: Lebanese Front

+Syria, PLO and allies

+Syrian Armed Forces

-The Syrian Army deployed over 30,000 troops in Lebanon.
+The Syrian Army had over 30,000 troops deployed in Lebanon in June 1982.

 The largest concentration was in the Bekaa Valley where the 1st Armoured Division consisting of the 58th Mechanised and the 76th and 91st Armoured Brigades.
 The 62nd Independent Armored Brigade and ten commando battalions were also assigned to the division.
 Syria deployed around 400 tanks in the Bekaa Valley.
 19 surface-to-air missile batteries, including SA6's, were also deployed in the Bekaa Valley.

 In Beirut and the Shouf Mountains were the 85th Infantry Brigade, the PLA, As-Sa'iqa and 20 commando battalions.
 Syria deployed around 200 tanks in this area.
 Their primary mission was to protect the Beirut-Damascus Highway, which was Syria's primary supply line in the region.

-Lebanon

-Armed Forces

-Lebanese Army – By 1982 the Lebanese Army had largely disintegrated and what was left was a Christian-staffed force of about 10,000 men in five brigades (the 5th, 7th, 8th, 9th, and 10th) plus some smaller independent units.
-The Lebanese Army was officially neutral and followed the orders of the Lebanese government, but provided tacit and active support to the Lebanese Front.
-The Army had lost much of its heavy equipment due to defections of its units.

-A Lebanese national army unit of 1,350 was under the operational control of the UNIFIL commander, HQ located at Arzun with sub-units attached to UNIFIL Battalions.

-Lebanese Navy: The mostly Christian manned force operated several patrol boats and was loyal to the government.
-It played little or no part in the war.

-Lebanese Air Force: This largely Christian force operated a force of jet fighters, helicopters and other aircraft and it too played little part in the war.

-Security forces

-Internal Security Forces: the national police and internal security force of Lebanon.